Canadian souvenirs from Canada

-Looking for the best Canadian souvenirs?
+Looking for the best souvenirs from Canada?
 You’re in the right place.

-Being from Canada, I have hosted several people in my home country over the years and I enjoy helping them find souvenirs from Canada that they can remember their trip by, or give as gifts.
+Being from Canada, I’ve hosted several people in my home country over the years and I always point out Canadian souvenirs that they can remember their trip by, or give as gifts.

 Unique Canadian souvenirs